dennis-lab-genomics/mQTL-analysis-module/main-module.md

 simple linear regression it is straightforward to interpret.
 The required formats are shown in their [online documentation](https://www.bios.unc.edu/research/genomic_software/Matrix_eQTL/runit.html#own).
-In brief, we will need the following tab or whitespace-delimited
+In brief, we will need the following tab or whitespace-delimited files:

-files: - covariates: the first column being the ID of each covariate, with subsequent columns being each sample - Genotypes: The first column being the rsID or SNP-identifier, with subsequent columns being each sample - Quantitative trait: The first column being a “gene” id or molecular trait identifier, with subsequent columns being each sample - position files: - Genotypes: SNP identifier, chromosome, position - Molecular trait: gene/trait identifier, chromosome, start, end
+- Covariates: the first column being the ID of each covariate, with subsequent columns being each sample

+- Genotypes: The first column being the rsID or SNP-identifier, with subsequent columns being each sample

+- Quantitative trait: The first column being a “gene” id or molecular trait identifier, with subsequent columns being each sample

+- Position files:

+  - Genotypes: SNP identifier, chromosome, position

+  - Molecular trait: gene/trait identifier, chromosome, start, end

 ### Required packages